gtxaspec/wz_flash-helper/docs/README_restore.md

 The Restore operation allows restoring one or more partitions using partition images.
 You can decide what partitions will be restored.

+This operation is used to restore the partitions of the firmware your camera is CURRELTLY have.
+If you are using OpenIPC and want to roll back to Stock firmware, please do the [Switch firmware](README_switch_firmware.md) operation instead.

 ## Guide

 **Step 1: [Setup](README_setup.md)**